oseimishaella385-cell/global-economic-analysis-sql-powerbi/queries/transformations/README.md

     • Selecting salary values reported in USD (PPP) Found in Exploratory script.sql

-    • Joining the 'cost of living' dataset with the "Global Annual Average salary" dataset to create views
+    • Joining the 'cost of living' dataset with the "Global Annual Average salary" dataset to create view salaries_2024 which was later used to create second view

     • Custom metric created for
     salary index ratio,